Many Businesses STILL Aren’t Doing This . . . Here’s Why They Should!

 Many AP organizations perform validations on the invoice before processing for payment and approval.
 These validations generally consist of making sure the supplier is an existing supplier in good standing, the vendor name and number match.
 The terms match the vendor master, if it’s a PO based invoice that the appropriate PO information is on the invoice, etc.

-When processing electronic invoices, AP departments can use readily available business process management (BPM), as well as data capture technologies, to perform these validations automatically that would otherwise require data entry and some manual validation.
+When processing electronic invoices, AP departments can use readily available AP Automation and business process management (BPM) or workflow management, as well as data capture technologies such as OCR, EDI and Document Assembly for email invoices to perform these validations automatically that would otherwise require data entry and some manual validation.

 #3: Automated Matching

-One of the more complex validations performed is the matching process.
+One of the more complex validations performed is the matching process for PO based invoices.
 There are generally three matching processes:

 - 2 way match – Invoice > PO